 - “Carla,” a Honduran woman who was a survivor of domestic violence, was granted asylum after our team submitted nearly eight hundred pages of evidence.

 This appeal of a precedential Board of Immigration Appeals (“BIA”) opinion principally concerns the “firm resettlement” bar to asylum.
 On appeal, the Department of Justice (“DOJ”) agreed to vacate the precedential decision and remand the case.
-You can find a practice advisory on Matter of K-S-E- here
+HIRC and the Innovation Law Lab created practice advisories on Matter of K-S-E-, which are available here and here.

 This brief argues that gender-based violence can constitute persecution “on account of” a protected ground within the meaning of the refugee definition.